Real Log Curves in Toric Varieties, Tropical Curves, and Log Welschinger Invariants: Introduction

 One should be able to apply degeneration techniques to non-toric situations.
 A natural plan is to start with the study of non-toric log Calabi-Yau surfaces: we expect the formulation of a real version of the tropical vertex of Gross-Pandharipande-Siebert \cite{GPS}, compatible with its $q$-deformed version \cite{FS, bousseau2018quantum}, and with possible applications to a real version of mirror symmetry and to real Gromov-Witten invariants (see for example \cite[Conjecture 6.2.1]{bousseau2019proof}).

 Finally, a natural question is the tropical interpretation of higher-dimensional versions of Welschinger invariants.
 Welschinger \cite{We2, Wespinor} defined 3-dimensional invariants, later generalized by Solomon \cite{So, ST} in the setting of open Gromov-Witten theory.
 For $\PP^3$, an interpretation in terms of floor diagrams appears in \cite{BM1}.
+We also refer to Georgieva--Zinger for positive-genus analogues of Welschinger’s invariants for several real symplectic manifolds, such as the odd-dimensional projective spaces and the quintic threefold \cite{GZ,GZ2,GZ3}.
 It is natural to ask if real log geometric techniques can shed some light on these invariants in a more general setup.
 This will be the focus of future work.